 Organizations implementing AI agents without gateway infrastructure encounter three critical problems:

-• Compliance Gaps: Regulatory frameworks like SOC 2, NIST AI RMF, and GDPR require complete audit trails that scattered MCP deployments cannot provide
+- Compliance Gaps: Regulatory frameworks like SOC 2, NIST AI RMF, and GDPR can require governance records and auditability that scattered MCP deployments struggle to provide

-MCP gateway infrastructure solves these problems by creating a centralized control plane that enforces authentication, captures complete audit trails, and provides real-time monitoring across all MCP interactions.
+MCP gateway infrastructure solves these problems by creating a centralized control plane that enforces authentication, captures audit trails, and provides monitoring across MCP interactions.
 For regulated industries operating under strict compliance requirements, gateway infrastructure transforms from optional to essential.

 MintMCP's Enterprise AI Gateway

-MintMCP provides production-grade infrastructure for MCP deployment with emphasis on compliance verification, deployment speed, and operational simplicity.
+MintMCP provides production-grade infrastructure for MCP deployment with emphasis on data-permissions-first governance, deployment speed, and operational simplicity.
 The platform serves organizations that need AI agents accessing internal data while maintaining audit trails, authentication controls, and security oversight.

 Deployment and Governance Capabilities